Philip Rubin

 and a Trustee of the University of Connecticut.

-He is the current Past President of the Federation of Associations in Behavioral and Brain Sciences (FABBS), a role in which he will serve through 2025.
+He is a past President of the Federation of Associations in Behavioral and Brain Sciences (FABBS).

 From 2012 through Feb.
 2015 he was the Principal Assistant Director for Science at the Office of Science and Technology Policy (OSTP) in the Executive Office of the President of the United States, and led the White House's neuroscience initiative, which included the BRAIN Initiative.
 He also served as the Assistant Director for Social, Behavioral and Economic Sciences at OSTP.
 For many years he has been involved with issues of science advocacy, education, funding, and policy.

 Education

 Philip Rubin received his BA in psychology and linguistics in 1971 from Brandeis University and subsequently attended the University of Connecticut where he received his PhD in experimental psychology in 1975 under the tutelage of Michael Turvey, Ignatius Mattingly, Philip Lieberman, and Alvin Liberman.

 Career

 Philip Rubin's research spans a number of disciplines, combining computational, engineering, linguistic, physiological, and psychological approaches to study embodied cognition, most particularly the biological bases of speech and language.
 He is best known for his work on articulatory synthesis (computational modeling of the physiology and acoustics of speech production), speech perception, sinewave synthesis, signal processing, perceptual organization, and theoretical approaches and modeling of complex temporal events.
 At the same time, he has been involved in leadership roles related to science administration, policy, and advocacy.